 Students can gain a huge amount of pleasure from learning to play a musical instrument - it can boost the development of a range of vital skills required across their whole curriculum and can also boost their confidence enormously.

 Lessons are delivered by specialist staff from the Walton Partnership and MK Music Co-operative.
-We offer expert, dedicated and creative tuition on violin, viola, cello, oboe, flute, clarinet, saxophone, trumpet, trombone, drum kit and guitar.
+We offer expert, dedicated and creative tuition on keyboard, piano, violin, viola, cello, oboe, flute, clarinet, saxophone, trumpet, trombone, drum kit, guitar and voice.
 Other instruments may be taught, please contact the school for more information.

 Lessons will be delivered during the school day with a timetable so students do not miss the same lesson each week.
 As part of the service you will receive a copy of the timetable and a music practice book.
-Timetables will be emailed to you.
+Timetables will be emailed to you and placed on Firefly.